What is a Merit Increase and Why Does it Matter?

 Is a merit increase the same as a promotion?

 Not necessarily.
 A promotion generally means that an employee is given a new title and new responsibilities within the organization—and that promotion may not come with a salary increase.
-A promotion could certainly be in order as a recognition of merit—”She deserves a promotion!”—because of hard work, or going above and beyond.
-On the other side of the coin, a merit increase doesn’t always come with a promotion.
+A promotion could certainly be in order as a recognition of merit because of hard work, or going above and beyond.
+Merit increases don't always come with a promotion.

 Why do merit increases matter?

-Merit increases matter because they show appreciation and recognition of a job well done.
+Merit increases are a way to show employees appreciation and recognition of a job well done.
 Studies show that employees who feel appreciated perform better and are less likely to quit their jobs.
 Rewarding mediocre performance can lead to mediocre results, which can also impact employee morale.
 As the former Chief Talent Officer for Netflix wrote in this Harvard Business Review piece, when it comes to employee engagement, excellent colleagues “trump everything else.”

 How to calculate merit increases